amblauvelt/ent-ds-del-0-4-using-git-and-github-ds-deloitte-03192019/README.md

 ![New Issue Screen](http://curriculum-content.s3.amazonaws.com/ent-ds-deloitte/issues-screen.png)

 Please try to be as specific as possible about the issue (ideally what is there, what you'd expect to be there and the difference between the two), and remember that issues are for bugs or typos in the curriculum.
-It won't get you technical or educational support if you're just having problems figuring out the lesson - ask your instructor for that!
+It won't get you technical or educational support.
+If you are just having problems figuring out the lesson, ask your instructor for help in class!

 ### Working on Labs and Projects
 For many simple lessons, you'll just view the content using Learn.
 However, some of the lessons (they have a title that ends with "Lab" or "Project") will require you to download the files so you can work on them locally.
 It is really important to do that so (a) you can save the changes to the work you do and (b) so you can get practice working with local files like you will on real projects after this course.